 - 1. Complete site plan and all typical floor plans showing the locations of waste bins - 2.
-Site photographs confirming the installation of waste bins at site - 3.
-List of responsible personal/official for building's facility management - 4.
-Monthly waste generation report for last one year - 5.
-Copy of agreement with waste recyclers
+Site photographs confirming the installation of waste bins at site

-Principle-12 - Onsite Conversion of Organic Waste
+Principle 15: Onsite Conversion of Organic Waste

 Aim: Implement a strategy for conversion of organic waste into a nutrient-rich, usable material to encourage zero waste from project.